 Without a doubt, the most important aspect of a rowing machine is the resistance which it provides.
 Now, all types of resistance are great in their own way, but there are some differences.
-The main types of resistance that rowing machines will feature include air, water, hydraulic, and magnetic resistance.
+The main types of resistance that rowers will feature include air, water, hydraulic, and magnetic resistance.
 Air resistance is a good way to go because it is reliable and sometimes even manually adjustable, but it is loud and creates vibration.
 Water resistance is very smooth and quiet, plus it mimics real life rowing, but it usually cannot be manually adjusted.
 Magnetic resistance is also very smooth and quiet, plus it can be manually adjusted, which is also true for hydraulic resistance.
 The unfortunate thing here is that you may not know which type is right for you until you actually try it.

 Performance Tracking Display